 Have a question about the annual review or post-tenure review process?
 We’ve compiled the answers you need.

-UNC General Administration Post-Tenure Review Training
+Post-Tenure Review Training

-You will also need to complete a Training Attestation Form upon completion of the training.
+If you choose to view the UNC modules, you will also need to complete a Training Attestation Form upon completion of the training.
 Check with your Department Head to determine where these are maintained by your unit.